PyWizards/Selenium_Screenshot/README.md

 **Slenium Screenshot :**

-The Selenium Screenshot is used to clipped Html Element usinf Selenium Webdriver
+The Selenium Screenshot is used to clipped Html Element using Selenium Webdriver

 **Installations :**